 Join our mailing list so as to be notified when we advertise talks and workshops by subscribing to this Google Group.

-Queries regarding free research computing support/guidance should be raised via our Code clinic or directed to University central IT support.
+Queries regarding free research computing support/guidance should be raised via our Code clinic or directed to the University IT helpdesk.